yuvalmGS/gigaspaces-wiki-jekyll/sbp/jmx-space-statistics.markdown

 # Overview

-The [attached example|^JMXSTAT.zip] illustrates usage of the JMX API, getting the JVM statistics and the Space statistics.
+The depanlinkattached exampletengahlink/attachment_files/sbp/JMXSTAT.zipbelakanglink illustrates usage of the JMX API, getting the JVM statistics and the Space statistics.
 The example collects statistics and generates a consolidated report of the space and its JVM activity.
 This example supports both clustered and single space.
 For clustered space the report will include statistics for all cluster space members.

 The report will include the following columns: